easybuilders/easybuild-docs/docs/controlling-compiler-optimization-flags.md

 Be aware that that using `--optarch` as described below does not provide hard guarantees that the build will be executed using the intended compiler flags.

-EasyBuild will define the appropriate environment variables (`$CFLAGS` and co) to use the compiler flags as specified, but some MakeFiles or build systems could have hardcoded values that have not been dealt with yet (for example, via a patch file or by specifying options to the `make` command).
+SimpleBuild will define the appropriate environment variables (`$CFLAGS` and co) to use the compiler flags as specified, but some MakeFiles or build systems could have hardcoded values that have not been dealt with yet (for example, via a patch file or by specifying options to the `make` command).

 For example, the OpenBLAS build system will autodetect the processor architecture in the build host, and will optimize for that processor architecture by default.

-If you want a generic OpenBLAS build you will need to tweak the OpenBLAS easyconfig file to define the desired `TARGET` to use.
-For this you will need to modify the `buildopts` easyconfig parameter, for example:
+If you want a generic OpenBLAS build you will need to tweak the OpenBLAS simpleconfig file to define the desired `TARGET` to use.
+For this you will need to modify the `buildopts` simpleconfig parameter, for example:

 ``` py
 buildopts = 'TARGET=PRESCOTT BINARY=64 ' + threading + ' CC="$CC" FC="$F77"'